 ThreatLocker wanted a sign you could not miss, so we flew one in the round.
 Sixty-four of our 2.3-millimeter LED tiles wrapped into a full circular ring above the booth, running the brand's content in a loop over the aisle.

-Underneath the ring sat the booth audio the demos needed and five hardwired drops for the floor.
-The ring was the landmark; the rest was the part that just had to work.
+Underneath it sat the booth audio the demos needed and five hardwired drops.
+The ring was the landmark.
+The rest was the part that simply had to work.

 ReliaQuest: a booth and a war room